rmc-softdev/lawndemo/README.md

 4. Open on port `http://localhost:3000/`.

 As with any modern stack, it requires node 18+ and it's better suited for Unix-like systems.

+# Architecture.

+The project has:

+- E2E testing with Cypress
+- Unit testing with React Testing Library.
+- CI/CD
+- Linting, prettier and several other configurations and checks.
+- Uses latest tooling and techniques, such as next@14.
+    - server components
+    - server actions
+    - prefetching SSR
+    - app domain/layout
+    - and much more
+- Uses react-query for caching API call.
+- Uses redux-toolkit for managing complex store interactions.
+- Debounce for searching with live caching for keeping track of the last searched entries.
+- TypeScript with full type, including API responses and not a single `any`.
+- Scalable file system using the slice pattern (duck-like) for Redux and a lot of Layer-Based Organization.